Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/README.md

 By participating in this hackathon, you will:

-- Master the art of Continuous Integration and Deployment (CI/CD) for .NET applications using GitHub Actions.
-- Enhance code security and manage dependencies effectively.
-- Integrate and optimize monitoring solutions using Azure Monitor and Application Insights.
-- Execute resilience testing to ensure the robustness of the application.
+Master the art of Continuous Integration and Deployment (CI/CD) for .NET applications using GitHub Actions.
+Enhance code security and manage dependencies effectively.
+Integrate and optimize monitoring solutions with Azure Monitor and Application Insights.
+Execute resilience testing to ensure application robustness.
+Utilize AI-powered GitHub Actions to strengthen security checks and compliance within pipelines.
+Leverage GitHub Copilot to harness AI for improved code completion and testing efficiency

 ## Hackathon Format: Challenge Based
 This hackathon adopts a challenge-based format, offering you a unique opportunity to learn while dealing with practical problems.
 Each challenge includes one or more self-contained tasks, designed to test and enhance your skills in specific aspects of DevSecOps.
 You will approach these challenges by: